General Armstrong: Battle of Fayal

+"The Privateer Brig General Armstrong Captain S. C. Reid Commander.
+Which fought a thrilling battle in the Harbor of Fayal."

 General Armstrong is perhaps most remembered for her involvement in the Battle of Fayal, under the captaincy of Samuel Chester Reid, on 26 and 27 September 1814.
 In the engagement, the British brig-sloop and several boats armed with cannon and carrying sailors and marines attempted to cut out the General Armstrong.
 General Armstrong repulsed the attacks but Captain Reid felt he could not escape the Azores so he ordered the General Armstrong scuttled after fighting off the Carnation a second time on 27 September.
 The Americans made it to shore where Portuguese authorities and the American consul John Bass Dabney protected them.
 American casualties amounted to two killed and seven wounded, while the British lost 36 men killed and 93 wounded.
 General Armstrong also sunk two British boats and captured two others.

-"Night battle of the Privateer Brig "General Armstrong" of New York", by Emanuel Leutze.